David Haye: Personal life

 Haye lives in the Beckenham area of London.
+He is polyamorous.

-He married make-up artist Natasha in 2008, with whom he has a son named Cassius (named after Cassius Clay).
+Haye married make-up artist Natasha in 2008, with whom he has two sons.
 After eight years of marriage, they divorced in 2016.

 Haye is a fan of Millwall FC.
 In addition to being a native British citizen, he gained Northern Cypriot citizenship in 2010, but later relinquished it.
 His training camp was based in Ozanköy from 2005 until his split with trainer Adam Booth, and his former training site now serves as an amateur boxing gym.
 He sometimes wore the Northern Cypriot flag on his shorts alongside the English, United Kingdom, and Jamaican flags.

 Haye became a vegan in 2014, stating, "I watched a TV documentary about how animals are farmed, killed and prepared for us to eat.
 I saw all those cows and pigs and realised I couldn't be a part of it any more.
 It was horrible.
 I did some research to make sure I could still obtain enough protein to fight and, once satisfied that I could, I stopped.
 I'll never go back."
 He launched his own range of vegan protein powder later that year.
 In 2016, he appeared in a promotional video by PETA called David Haye: Vegan for Animals.
-However, Haye has now given up veganism and has admitted to eating meat again (for example, in his interview with Matt Lucas and David Walliams on their 'Making A Scene' podcast in October 2025).